Glavo/japp/README.md

 * Includes necessary JVM options (e.g. `--add-opens`/`--enable-native-access`) so no need for user to add them;
 * Supports adding shebang to the header of the file, so it can be executed as easily as a script;
 * Supports adding classpath/module/JVM options conditionally;
-* Download some dependencies from maven repository (or elsewhere) before running.
+* Download some dependencies from maven repository (or elsewhere) before running;
+* Share data between class files to reduce file size.

 Features being implemented:

-* Share data between class files to reduce file size;
 * Includes some default JVM options that can be easily overridden by the user;
 * Automatic selection of applicable Java;
 * Support bundling and loading native libraries;